opus1993/pubrepo/content/post/AI-and-Data-Strategy/index.md

 There is a certainly huge bottleneck today in finding qualified practitioners through hiring.
 The best workaround in filling the data skills gap is that company culture has to embrace learning with the experienced professionals in place already to deliver the business results.

+Again, the tools are likely to change.
+The key skills are not the deep-learning algorithms.
+They are the abilities to learn on the fly and to communicate well in order to answer business questions, explaining complex results to nontechnical stakeholders.

 ### Did you find this page helpful?
 Consider sharing it 🙌